 Vang Vieng Northern Laos, Laos Travel Guide

 Tham Chang Cave is one of the most easily accessible caves.
-Reach it by crossing a picturesque orange toll bridge over the Nam Song River from town.
+Reach it by crossing a scenic orange toll bridge over the Nam Song River from town.
 The cave contains a golden Buddha statue, striking stalagmites and stalactites.
 A refreshing spring outside the cave offers a cool swimming hole.

 Vang Vieng is not a destination rich in ancient historical sites or prominent architectural heritage.